Stephen Curry NBA Playoffs Player Props: Warriors vs. Lakers

-The Golden State Warriors, Stephen Curry included, face the Los Angeles Lakers at 10:00 PM ET on Monday in the 2023 NBA Playoffs.
+Stephen Curry be on the court for the Golden State Warriors at 10:00 PM on Wednesday versus the Los Angeles Lakers in the 2023 NBA Playoffs.

-In this article, we break down Curry's available prop bets, providing stats to help you figure out the best wagers to make.
+With prop bets available for Curry, let's look at some stats and trends to help you find good wagers.

 Stephen Curry Prop Bets vs. the Lakers